mavrk/openmrs-oauth2-module-rest/README.md

-# openmrs-oauth2-module-rest
+# openmrs-module-oauth2-prototype
-OAuth2 modue  for OpenMRS pure rest
+The prototype of the OAuth2 module demonstrating the protocol flow for Authorization Code Grant Type